 Sika MonoTop®-4012

-- Uses recycled waste materials
+- Uses recycled raw materials

-- Layer thickness 6–120 mm.
+- Layer thickness 6–120 mm

 - Hand and machine application (wet spray technique)